 Continue your nursing education with Vermont State and earn your Bachelor of Science in Nursing through our online nursing degree completion program.

 With a focus on promoting health, preventing disease, and advancing global health, this two-year program expands your knowledge into healthcare information systems, palliative care, holistic healing, leadership and management, community nursing, and more.
-You’ll graduate ready to improve lives in new ways — all in an online nursing degree format that works for working nurses.
+You’ll graduate ready to improve lives in new ways — with all theoretical coursework in an online format that is flexible for working nurses and can be completed in just 18 months.
+The precepted nursing experiences that are part of the degree requirements may be completed where you work.

 Why Study Nursing Online?